Research Topic

 ATMOSPHERES

-This project's objective is to develop a computational model of narrative tension for virtual reality storytelling.
-Within this project, with Anne-Gwenn Bosser and Nathalie Le Bigot, I co-supervise Gwendal Paton's PhD thesis on the developement of a computational model for controlling the affective expressivity of the virtual actors surrounding the spectators.
+The objective of this project is to develop a computational model of narrative tension for virtual reality storytelling.
+Within this project, together with Anne-Gwenn Bosser and Nathalie Le Bigot, I co-supervise the PhD research of Gwendal Paton, which focuses on the development of a computational model for controlling the affective expressivity of virtual actors surrounding the spectators.

 RunIt

-This project's objective is to investigate how to elicit group motivation for running thanks to multi-device applications.
-Within this project, with Jean-Claude Martin and Xavier Sanchez, I co-supervise Gabriela Gomes's PhD thesis on understanding the articulation between different motivation theories applied to gamification.
+The objective of this project is to investigate how group motivation for running can be fostered through mobile and wearable applications.
+Within this project, together with Jean-Claude Martin and Xavier Sanchez, I co-supervise the PhD research of Gabriela Gomes where I focused on understanding how different motivation theories can be articulated and applied through gamification.

 CoMPhAR

-This project's objective is to investigate how to maintain group cohesion during a collaborative game with artificial companions (robots and agents) by exploiting their nonverbal expressiveness.
-Within this project, with Julien Saunier, Céline Clavel and Nicolas Sabouret, I co-supervise Amine Benamara on the elaboration of the computational models.
+The objective of this project is to investigate how group cohesion can be maintained during collaborative games involving artificial companions (robots and virtual agents), by leveraging their nonverbal expressiveness.
+Within this project, together with Julien Saunier, Céline Clavel, and Nicolas Sabouret, I co-supervise Amine Benamara on the development of the associated computational models.

-This project's objective is to develop of a new machine learning model of automatic facial animation (facial expressions and lip movements), synchronized with the audio of the virtual agent, capable of adapting the generation to express different social attitudes.
-Within this project, with Magalie Ochs, Nicolas Sabouret, Stéphane Ayache and Sébastien Biaudet, I co-supervise Alice Delbosc's PhD thesis on this topic.
+This project's objective was to develop of a new machine learning model of automatic facial animation (facial expressions and lip movements), synchronized with the audio of the virtual agent, capable of adapting the generation to express different social attitudes.
+Within this project, with Magalie Ochs, Nicolas Sabouret, Stéphane Ayache and Sébastien Biaudet, I co-supervised Alice Delbosc's PhD thesis on this topic.

 PADME (completed)